New York City’s premier acupuncture house call service

 -

-Chinese medicine is the greater philosophical and medical system of which acupuncture is a part.
+Chinese Medicine is the greater philosophical and medical system of which acupuncture is a part.
 Other Chinese medical modalities include herbal medicine, moxibustion (heat therapy and herbal medicine applied to acupuncture points), dietary therapy, qi gong (similar to tai chi or kung fu, with a focus on internal energy flow), and tui na (massage).

 -